ROCm/rocRAND/docs/api-reference/data-type-support.rst

 Device API
 ==========

+This section covers the supported data types for the device API.

 Generator types
 ---------------

 .. list-table:: Supported generators on the device
     :header-rows: 1
     :name: device-supported-generators